FuchsiaOS/FuchsiaOS-docs-zh_CN/reference/fidl/language/language.md

 ### Structs {#structs}

 *   Record type consisting of a sequence of typed fields.
-*   Declaration is not intended to be modified once deployed; use protocol extension instead.
+*   Adding or removing fields or changing their types is generally not ABI compatible.
 *   Declaration can have the [`resource` modifier](#value-vs-resource).
 *   References may be `box`ed.
 *   Structs contain zero or more members.